 To qualify for an undergraduate degree students must fulfill all degree requirements.
 This includes all major requirements and UB Curriculum requirements.
 Major requirements encompass a program of study, either in a degree program offered by a department or in an approved individual field of the student’s own choice, as developed in the Special Major Program.
-See the Academic Programs section for major acceptance criteria and program requirements and the UB Curriculum Requirements chart for a description of UB Curriculum requirements.
+See the Course Catalog of programs for major acceptance criteria and program requirements and the UB Curriculum Requirements chart for a description of UB Curriculum requirements.

 By the time students have earned 60 credits they should be admitted to a major degree program.
 Both transfer and freshman students should check with the advisors and the departments to determine the applicable procedure for each department.
 Once students have been accepted into a major, they will be assigned a departmental advisor to help plan and implement their academic programs.